esa-tu-darmstadt/SCAIE-V-2.0/README.md

 docker run -it -t   -v $(pwd):/src   -w /src    hdlc/ghdl:yosys   yosys -m ghdl -p 'ghdl -fsynopsys --std=08  all_orca_files_pasted.vhd -e orca; write_verilog ORCAMem.v'
 ```

+## How is the tool structured?
+Main concepts:
+- **ISAX**: instruction set architecture extension (within tool denotes a new instr)
+- **SCAL**: module between core and ISAX
+- **node/operation**: these 2 terms are currently used within tool to denote one interfance-bundle.
+So for exp.
+WrRD is a SCAIE-V node which writes the register file.
+WrRD_valid is a SCAIE-V node which signals whether the result may be commited to the register file or not.
+- **AdjacentNode** - while WrRD is a main node for writing register file, signals like address and valid are considered adjacent nodes (adjacent to WrRD).
+WrRD is considered to be a parent of WrRD_addr and WrRd_valid
+- **FNode/BNode**: SCAIE-V is made of multiple interfaces between ISAX and core.
+One such interface is for writing data to RegFile.
+Another one is for writing the memory, and so on.
+Only for writing the memory, the interface is actually made of multiple signals: data, addr, valid.
+FNode in this case is WrMem.
+BNode also includes the adjacent signals (addr, valid).
+BNode may also include signals required between SCAL and core, that are not visible to user.
+- **frontend/backend**: frontend is used by all cores, backend is more core-specific
+- **op_stage_instr**: hash map containing all operations required by user, with their stage number in which they were required and the instructions for each they were required.
+This is used across the entire tool to generate logic
+- **instrSet/ISAXes** - while op_stage_instr has as value only a string of the instruction name, this hashmap contains all metadata for each instruction.
+It has as key a String with the instruction name, and as value a SCAIEVInstr object.
+This is also an important hash map used across the tool.
+It's a database which stores all requirements for each instruction.
+For exp, op_stage_instr does not contain info like: for instr ISAX_new, does the user require a valid signal for WrRd?
+- **file parsing**: currently, the tool greps for certain words and can replace the line before/after the grep-ed text.
+It's also able to replace the line with grep.

+**Package: scaiev**
+Class: SCAIEV - This is the "glue" of the tool.
+This class is instantiated within demo.
+User adds new instructions through "addInstr" function.
+After adding all instructions, the "Generate" function is called and this generates the entire SCAIE-V logic.
+This means, it instantiates the SCAL class to generate the middle layer and then instantiates the correct backend core to update the core's logic.

+**Package: scaiev.frontend**
+Class SCAIEVNode - it's the "core" of a SCAIE-V node.
+It defines the main properties of a SCAIE-V node and this is instantiated then within FNode and BNode classes to define actual interface nodes like WrRD or WrMem.
+This class also defines all possible adjacent signals within AdjacentNode enum.
+Class FNode - contains main nodes for all interfaces, without their adjacent nodes (valid request, valid response, address...).
+Class Scheduled - defines the schedule desired by the user for a specific node.
+Schedule = in which cycle the user wants this node (for WrRD for exp, in which cycle the user wants to write the result to register file).
+This class also stores info like: for this node, which adjacent signals are required by user?
+Each node desired by user must have a schedule.
+Class SCAIEVInstr -  it's a class corresponding to a single new instruction.
+For each new instruction, this object stores its name, its encoding and all the nodes (interfaces) which it requires.
+For each such node (interface), a "Schedule" object is instantiated to store in which cycle this interface is required.
+Class SCAL - generates SCAL logic (between core and ISAX).
+Class SCALState - this generates a module for all ISAX new registers.
+This new module is instantiated within the SCAL Module.
+The interface is similar to a WrRD interface, just that the address must be given by user.

+**Package: scaiev.backend**: this contains BNode and all classes for each supported core
+Clas BNode contains all adjacent nodes of FNode.
+It also contains nodes that represent interfaces between core and SCAL.
+These are not visible to user.
+Classes Piccolo/ORCA/picorv32/VexRiscv - each of this class updates the design files of the core to support the new instructions.

+**Package: scaiev.util** - package containing classes able to generate text/update files
+Class GenerateText - extended by all language classes.
+It contains "schelet" for all languages.
+It uses a dictionary that is then defined in each specific language class.
+Based on this dictionary it creates text which is required by all languages, like signal name for a node.
+Class FileWriter - this class is able to parse/update files.
+For exp. function "UpdateContent" is useful to update a file.
+It has 3 parameters: name of file to be updated, the "grep" text which must be searched in order to make the update.
+An object of type ToWrite which contains the information about the text to be added.
+Class ToWrite - this stores information about the new text to be added within the file. "text" is the new String to be added; "prereq" is a boolean and if it's set to true it implies that the tool is not allowed to add "text", unless "prereq_text" was already seen once during parsing; "before" is a boolean saying that "text" must be added before "grep"; "replace" is a boolean which states that "text" will replace "grep".
+Package: scaiev.coreconstr - this package contains metadata of cores.
+This metadata is stored in yaml files in folder "Cores".
+CoreDatab class reads all these yaml files and parses this info so that each core becomes an object of "Core" class.
+Hence, "Core" class stores the metadata for one core.

 ## What is the current status of the project?
 The project is quite new and we are constantly working on improving it & testing it with different configurations.
 We already evaluated multiple configurations through automatic testing (cocotb).